VTCSec/vtcsec.org/getting_started.md

 The more time you spend independently educating yourself, the more proficient you will become in this field.

 ## What do I have to do to join the club?
 Join our mailing list to find out about our weekly IRL meetings.
-VTCSec members and officers discuss security topics at all hours using the [IRC][irc] channel and relayed [slack domain][slack].
+VTCSec members and officers discuss security topics at all hours using the [IRC][irc] channel.
 While VTCSec has no member list because we respect your privacy, we consider anyone who hangs out on irc or comes to meetings regularly a member.
 All students and other interested parties are welcome.

 ## What topics are involved in cyber security?
 This is a tough question.